-Disney After Hours for 2017
+Update: Disney After Hours is returning for the summer of 2018.

 Not something I’d recommend for first-timers, this event is well worth it for returning visitors who can afford it and can stay up through it.